How to design trust, and bake it into your software

 Building a global SaaS product isn’t easy.
 You have to localize your product, translate your website, and make sure that everything’s still up and running.

 And there might be a major UI problem, which looks like a tiny thing at first but is actually something to think about a little longer.
 What I’m talking about is the visualization of selecting a language.
-How can you visualize the option to change languages so that your global audience can choose which language they want to use?

 15+ unknown & free WordPress plugins for developers!

 WordPress is the leading content management system out there in basically any industry.
-Emerged as a basic CMS for blogging, it evolved to a powerful publishing tool for any kind of website or web app.
+Emerged as a basic CMS for blogging, it evolved into a powerful publishing tool for any kind of website or web app.
 Whether you’re working on company websites, online shops, or social communities.
 Everything’s possible with WordPress.
 Indeed, there are many great and mighty WordPress plugins out there for improving your websites.

 In this article, I’m going to show you 15+ unknown and free WordPress plugins every WordPress developer should know when building up his/her WordPress portfolio.